pinobatch/libbet/05-burndown/note_from_nocash.md

    floor, move a plain boulder on the floor, track score, open a door at the far end once score reaches 90 percent of maximum, replace the plain boulder with the animated boulder girl, and sequence the floor sizes.
-This leaves us two weeks later with a 6502-byte Game Boy game.
+Two weeks later, with a 6502-byte Game Boy game in hand, come clean about the title.
+But leave Libbet's name in the title because `magic floor game` isn't distinctive in web search.